Show / Hide Table of Contents

 Creating plugins

-1. Generate from template
+1. Generate plugin from template

 Run Toolbox with arguments specific to a type of plugin you want to create.